Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 1- GDP and Welfare: Empirical Estimates of a Spectrum of Opportunity

-2- Social Sustainability, Poverty and Income Levels: An Empirical Exploration
+2- Social Sustainability, Poverty, and Income: An Empirical Exploration

 15:30-16:00, Break